cyphar/paperback/README.md

 reconstruct the master key -- so storing all of the shards in the same place is the same as storing your master key.

-> *NOTE*: This final layer of "shard keyword" encryption is **not** vital to
+> *NOTE*: This final layer of "shard codeword" encryption is **not** vital to
 > the security of your `paperback` backup.
-Each individual "shard key" provides
+Each individual "key shard" provides
 > zero information to an attacker about the "master key".
 This final layer
 > serves to provide an optional additional layer of security, where a party
-> that is particularly security-conscious could store the "shard keyword"
+> that is particularly security-conscious could store the "shard codeword"
-> separately from the "shard key" and thus if the "shard key" is stolen it is
+> separately from the "key shard" and thus if the "key shard" is stolen it is
-> rendered *even more* useless without the "shard keyword".
+> rendered *even more* useless without the "shard codeword".

 > *NOTE*: In future I plan to add the ability to choose a secret "shard
->         keyword" for "shard keys", so that especially paranoid parties can be
+>         codeword" for "key shards", so that especially paranoid parties can
->         even more assured of the security of the individual shards.
+>         be even more assured of the security of the individual shards.

 `paperback` has to encode quite a few pieces of data into a format which will be stored in a PDF (and then hopefully printed out).
 Much of this data would be